rfrost-xyz/rfrost-xyz-website/content/about.md

 date-from="Jun 2006"
 date-to="Oct 2011" >}}

 * Award winning multi-disciplinary architecture practice based in Birmingham, merged with Corstorphine + Wright in 2014.
 * Lead development of visualisation production across multiple sectors including: commercial, conservation, education, hospitality, residential, and retail.
-* Assisted building development through multiple stages of design and build imagery and animation, working in close collaboration with practice architects.
+* Assisted building development through multiple stages of design and build imagery and animation, working in close collaboration with practice directors and architects.
 * Tenure in position pre-dated modern CAD and BIM techniques, requiring all geometry to be modelled from scratch through reference drawings, necessitating a thorough understanding of efficient modelling techniques.
 * Produced final marketing visualisations for use in sales, and photo-montages at various stages of the design process.